aurelia/i18n/README.md

 #### Passing parameters to the attribute
 In order to use parameters for replaceable parts in your translation key, you can provide an additional `t-params` attribute and bind it to the object containing the replacement values.
+Also note that for whatever attribute you registered, the corresponding \*-params attribute will get registered as well automatically.

 ```javascript
 // Translation file